RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 *Run time:* Loading parameters into templates

-Templating is likely to be the most complex here, that likely needs multiple sub domains - ie different channels  (eg email, sms, postal) needing different template types, and different channels supporting multiple media types (eg audio vs brail vs letter).
+Templating is likely to be the most complex here, that likely needs multiple sub domains - ie different channels  (eg email, sms, postal) needing different template types, and different channels supporting multiple media types (eg audio vs braille vs letter).
 There are also going to be numerous output formats from templating, structured data (eg json), un structured data (eg pdf, mp4, wav) - this may be in a separate subdomain - eg formatters which convert structured data into the desired unstructured format.

 #### 1.4.3.3.
 Contacts
 Getting contact information (and any other, core central demographic) data.